 - Pour into a loaf lined with baking paper

-- Freeze and reheat it in the microwave
+- Can Freeze for up to 3 months reheat it to piping hot in the microwave

 - Add cooked rice (½-1 Cup) if you want to add some extra carbohydrate

 - Use overgrown courgettes that are practically marrows!